volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 ### No Challenge

-Challenge rules can be used to selectively enable Javascript or Captcha challenge for some requests..
+Challenge rules can be used to selectively enable JavaScript or Captcha challenge for some requests..

 ### No Crl